 Take infinite turns at Timberline Lodge

 Palmer Snowfield is recommended for skiers and riders with upper-intermediate or advanced skills.
 Summer skiing and riding on Palmer usually runs through August.
-The terrain available for the public in summer is limited due to the number of National Ski Teams and ski camps that train in lanes groomed onto the slope.
+The terrain available for the public in summer is limited due to the number of national ski teams and ski camps that train in lanes groomed onto the slope.
 Still, at least one lane is reserved for the public.
-Summer adult lift tickets in 2021 cost $89.

 Mt.
 Hood Meadows and Skibowl mean springtime skiing

 Mt.
 Hood Meadows, 67 miles east of Portland, runs the second-longest season on Mt.
 Hood.
-The resort plans to operate daily through April 22 and then weekends only through closing day, May 12, 2018.
+The resort plans to operate daily through April 16 and then weekends only through closing day, April 29, 2023.
 The number and selection of lifts vary depending on weather and visitation.
 After the first week of April, the number of lifts often reduces midweek.
-The ski area added 8 miles of new trails for the summer of 2021, connecting the ski area base with the existing trails and adding more hiking experiences.
+The ski area added 8 miles of new trails several years ago, connecting the ski area base with the existing trails and adding more hiking experiences.

 Mt.
 Hood Skibowl generally closes in mid-April and when the resort reopens for summer, there’s no shortage of activities at the Mt.
-Hood Adventure Park featuring scenic chair rides, mountain biking, alpine slides, ziplines, horseback riding and countless other fun options.
+Hood Adventure Park featuring scenic chair rides, mountain biking, Northwest’s only one-half mile dual alpine slide, ziplines, horseback riding and countless other fun options.